 Shanties could also help provide a way for sailors to express themselves without much fear of punishment.
 Basically, there are two kinds of shanties.
 First are the work shanties: the short drag, short haul, halyard, windlass, or capstan.
 Second are the forecastle or fo'castle shanties.
 These generally are the ballads or tell of some historical event.
 They get there name from the part of the ship where the singing usually took place: the forecastle, which was the crew's quarters.
 The ballads typically describe the hardships of life aboard the tallships, about the harsh treatment by their superiors, the good or bad properties of the ship or about the sailors ties with the shore.
 Some of these ballads started out as working songs by landlubbers like woodcutters, railway and farm workers, blacksmiths, and golddiggers.
 Still others were sung by slaves loading and unloading cargo.
 When steam and diesel powered ships entered service and began to replace more and more of the great ships of sail toward the end of the 19th century, the use of shanties and the jobs of the shantymen began to decline.

 Below is a clickable list to some of the more popular song lyrics.
-They represent only a fraction of the many shanties and sea songs that were used during the Age of Sail.
+They represent only a fraction of the many shanties and sea songs that were used during that era.
 I have compiled this list to give you a sense of what the songs were like and a feel for that period in time.
 The lyrics used are not 'set in stone'.
 In some cases I have tried to use non-offensive versions for this site.
 The shanteymen themselves would often adapt a songs lyrics based on the task required to be done.
 The verses could be sung in any order or words altered, added or deleted.
-Some songs include a brief bit of information about the song, and I have added an audio version where possible.
+Some songs below include a brief bit of information about the song, and I have added an audio version where possible.
 It is unclear if pirates in the golden age of piracy(1650s to 1730), made much use of work type shanties.
 But some crews probably did sing the forecastle ballads, and sea songs that were popular in their own time for pleasure.

 Capstan shanties were used for long repetitive tasks, that simply need a sustained rhythm.
 Raising or lowering the anchor while winding up the heavy anchor chain was their prime use.
 This winding was done by pushing round and round at the capstan bars, which required a long and continuous effort.
 These are the most devloped of the work shanties.
 Capstan shanties had steady rhythms and usually told stories because of the length of time (which could be hours) it took to raise the anchor.
 Sailors would stamp on the deck on the words.
 This gave rise to the term, "stamp and go chanties."